RedactedProfile/RedactedProfile/README.md

 I am a web developer by profession, and game developer by hobby.
 You will absolutely find a mixture of both here.

+I keep a general DevLog of all my projects here: https://redacteddevworks.ca

 ### 🔭 Currently Working
 I work on several projects simultaneously.
 These are my personal projects that keep me sane:
 * [BlackLotus](https://github.com/RedactedProfile/BlackLotus), a 2.5D Raycaster game inspired by Wolf3D, written with C++ and OpenGL